 Animal Care and Use Program (ACUP)

-The Institutional Animal Care and Use Committee (IACUC) on the Norman Campus of the University of Oklahoma oversees the use of vertebrate animals in research and teaching.
-All users of vertebrate animals must request approval from the IACUC for research and teaching activities.
+The IACUC on the Norman Campus of the University of Oklahoma oversees the use of vertebrate animals in research and teaching.
+All users of live vertebrate animals must request approval from the IACUC for research and teaching activities.

 If you plan to conduct research or teaching using vertebrate animals, you will need to

 - Submit a Protocol for Research or Field Studies (DOC) or